Dictionary

 The ETG Base class is a six-character code assigned to bundled episodes with Optum’s Symmetry® Episode Treatment Groups®.
 These codes have two components: a condition (indicated by the first four characters) and a body location (indicated by the last two).

-An organization that provides healthcare services and procedures.
-This includes hospitals, surgical centers, diagnostic imaging centers, health centers, laboratories, and clinics.
+The term healthcare setting refers to several places where healthcare occurs, including hospitals, surgical centers, diagnostic imaging centers, health centers, laboratories, and clinics.

-The rating indicates how well the facility performs on measures of quality.
+The rating indicates how well the hospital performs on measures of quality.

 • Healthcare Transparency

-The availability of information to the public on the cost and quality of specific healthcare procedures.
-Transparency is essential for consumers to make informed decisions about their care, for providers to evaluate their performance compared to others, and for insurance companies and policymakers to identify and reward quality and efficiency.
+The availability of information to the public on the cost and quality of specific healthcare services and procedures.
+Transparency is essential for people to make informed decisions about their care, for healthcare providers to evaluate their performance compared to others, and for health insurance companies and policymakers to identify and reward quality and efficiency.

 • Insurance Company

 Health insurance is a way to pay for care.
-"Show all insurance companies" shows the average costs across all insurance companies in Maine for the procedure at a facility.
-Average cost specific to one of Maine’s five major insurance companies is also available.
+"Show all insurance companies" shows the average payments across all insurance companies in Maine for the healthcare service or procedure at a healthcare setting.
+Average payments specific to one of Maine’s five major insurance companies is also available.
 All plans (e.g., HMO and PPO) are reported for each insurance company.
-Please contact your insurance company for exact prices.

-The primary facility where a patient's healthcare procedures are received.
-For example, a patient might be seen at her doctor's office and have blood work done at another location.
-The lead facility would be the doctor's office.
-See the Find a Facility page for a list of all facilities that report cost data.
+The primary healthcare setting where a patient’s healthcare procedures are received.
+For example, a patient might be seen at her doctor’s office and have blood work done at another location.
+The lead healthcare setting would be the doctor’s office.
+See the Find a Healthcare Setting page for a list of all healthcare settings that report cost data.

 • Location

-A city or zip code can be used to locate facilities.
-Search results are displayed alphabetically by the lead facility's name.
-If a facility has more than one location, the "Multiple locations" link under the facility's address may contain the matching search results.
+A city or zip code can be used to locate healthcare settings.
+Search results are displayed alphabetically by the lead healthcare setting's name.
+If a healthcare setting has more than one location, the "Multiple locations" link under the setting’s address may contain the matching search results.

 • Maine State Average (Cost)

-The average cost across all facilities in Maine for a procedure.
+The average payment across all healthcare settings in Maine for a procedure.

 • Maine State Average (Quality)

-The average rating across participating facilities in Maine for a quality measure.
+The average rating across participating hospitals in Maine for a quality measure.

 • Methicillin-resistant Staphylococcus aureus (MRSA)